Nefertiti Bust: Allegations over authenticity

-The French language book Le Buste de Nefertiti – une Imposture de l'Egyptologie?
+The French language book Le Buste de Nefertiti – une Imposture de l'Egyptologie ?
 (The Bust of Nefertiti – a Fraud in Egyptology?) by Swiss art historian Henri Stierlin and the book Missing Link in Archaeology by Berlin author and historian Erdogan Ercivan both claimed that the bust was a modern fake.
 Stierlin claims that Borchardt may have created the bust to test ancient pigments and that when the bust was admired by Prince Johann Georg of Saxony, Borchardt pretended it was genuine to avoid offending the prince.
-Stierlin argues that the missing left eye of the bust would have been a sign of disrespect in ancient Egypt, that no scientific records of the bust appear until 11 years after its supposed discovery and, while the paint pigments are ancient, the inner limestone core has never been dated.
+Stierlin argues that the missing left eye of the bust would have been a sign of disrespect in ancient Egypt, that no scientific records of the bust appear until 11 years after its supposed discovery in 1923 and, while the paint pigments are ancient, the inner limestone core has never been dated.
+French archaeologists present at the site as well never mentioned the finding and neither did written accounts of the digs.
+Stierlin remarked that the archaeologist "didn't even bother to supply a description, which is amazing for an exceptional work found intact".
 Ercivan suggests Borchardt's wife was the model for the bust and both authors argue that it was not revealed to the public until 1924 because it was a fake.
 Another theory suggested that the existing bust was crafted in the 1930s on Hitler's orders and that the original was lost in World War II.

+Scientists who have studied the sculpture, discovered that the pigments used on the bust have been matched to those used by ancient Egyptian artisans.
+The chemical analysis on the dyes and pigments was initially done by Friedrich Rathgen, presented in Borchardt's book “Portrait of Queen Nofretete” (1923).
+They matched the ones in the 18th dynasty paintings, and a later analysis by the Swiss Federal Institute of Technology confirmed the results in 1982.
+The bust also bears resemblance to other unfinished, but recognizable busts of Queen Nefertiti.

-Dietrich Wildung dismissed the claims as a publicity stunt since radiological tests, detailed computer tomography and material analysis have proved its authenticity.
-The pigments used on the bust have been matched to those used by ancient Egyptian artisans.
-The 2006 CT scan that discovered the "hidden face" of Nefertiti proved, according to Science News, that the bust was genuine.
+A 2006 CT scan that discovered the "hidden face" of Nefertiti proved, according to Science News, that the bust was genuine.

+In 2009, director of Berlin's Egyptian Museum, Dietrich Wildung, dismissed the claims of forgery.
+He stated they were a publicity stunt, adding that radiological tests, detailed CT computer tomography and material analysis support its authenticity.

-Egyptian authorities also dismissed Stierlin's theory.
-Hawass said, "Stierlin is not a historian.
+Egyptian authorities also dismissed Stierlin's theory, with Hawass remarking that "Stierlin is not a historian.
 He is delirious."
 Although Stierlin had argued "Egyptians cut shoulders horizontally" and Nefertiti had vertical shoulders, Hawass said that the new style seen in the bust is part of the changes introduced by Akhenaten, the husband of Nefertiti.
 Hawass also claimed that Thutmose had created the eye, but it was later destroyed.